-Cradle cap (seborrhoeic dermatitis - infants) Illness Cradle cap is harmless and does not usually itch or cause discomfort.
+Cradle cap (seborrhoeic dermatitis - infants)

+Cradle cap is harmless and does not usually itch or cause discomfort.
 It usually appears in babies in the first two months of their lives, and clears up without treatment within weeks to a few months.

-Advice to patients Cradle cap treatment should not routinely be offered in primary care as the condition is self-limiting and will clear up on its own without the need for treatment.
-Exceptions If causing distress to the infant and not improving Emulsifying ointments and shampoos (General Sales List GSL).
-Examples include: Capasal® therapeutic shampoo Dentinox® Cradle Cap Treatment Shampoo Examples of medicines available Infaderm® Shampoo to purchase OTC Johnson's® Baby Oil Metanium® Cradle Cap Cream Pickles Snufflebabe® Cradle Cap Cream Savlon® Babycare Shampoo OTC restrictions a If it has spread to the face If it has spread to the face Do not use on broken skin or infected skin Do not use on broken skill of fillected skill
+Cradle cap treatment should not routinely be offered in primary care as the condition is self-limiting and will clear up on its own without the need for treatment.

+If causing distress to the infant and not improving

+Emulsifying ointments and shampoos (General Sales List GSL).
+Examples include:

+Capasal® therapeutic shampoo

+Dentinox® Cradle Cap Treatment Shampoo

+Infaderm Shampoo

+Johnson's® Baby Oil

+Metanium® Cradle Cap Cream

+Pickles Snufflebabe® Cradle Cap Cream

+Savlon® Babycare Shampoo

+If it has spread to the face Do not use on broken skin or infected skin